 Never underestimate innuendo: Morrow's accusation doesn't even make sense, says Robert Stacy McCain in The Other McCain.
 First, you'd think a governor with national aspirations would hook up with discreet staffers and lobbyists, not strippers.
 And accusing Perry of being both a "reckless womanizer" and a closeted homosexual in the same ad?
-Well, "that's the great thing about unsubstantiated rumors: They can be completely contradictory, and still be damaging.""Attention, 'young hotties' who have had sex with a certain Texas governor"
+Well, "that's the great thing about unsubstantiated rumors: They can be completely contradictory, and still be damaging."

 This will help Perry: Unless "a sheep, porcupine, or pair of womens' high heel shoes" answers Morrow's ad, Perry can rest easy, says Joe Gandelman in The Moderate Voice.
 And even if a woman stepped forward, it probably wouldn't be enough to derail his candidacy on its own.
 The more likely outcome, given how "sick" and loathsome this ad is, is that Perry will win sympathy points.
-"Bottom line: The story will help him more than hurt him.""Our sick politics: Ad asks 'Have you ever had sex with Rick Perry?'"
+"Bottom line: The story will help him more than hurt him."